makersacademy/airport_challenge/README.md

 1. **Fork** this [airport challenge repository](https://github.com/CorinneBosch/airport_challenge)
 2. Then clone **your** fork to your computer.
 3. Ensure you have `Ruby` and `rspec` installed.
+4. Run `gem install bundler` if you dont have bundler.
+5. Once installed, run `bundle`.

 ## How to run